Giovanni1085/academic-kickstart/content/project/AICH-crypto-art/index.md

 ---
 title: Crypto art
-summary: "An open-ended investigation into the culture and economics of crypto art: born-digital art tokenized and exchanged on blockchains."
+summary: "An open-ended investigation into the culture and economics of crypto art: Digital art exchanged on blockchains."
-date: "2021-08-28T00:00:00Z"
+date: "2022-01-01T00:00:00Z"

 reading_time: false  # Show estimated reading time?
 share: false  # Show social sharing links?
 profile: false  # Show author profile?
 comments: false  # Show comments?

-tags: ["Computational AH"] # CAH, AICH, SS, *
+tags: ["Computational Arts & Humanities"] # CAH, AICH, SS, *

 # Optional header image (relative to `static/img/` folder).
 image:
   preview_only: true
 ---

-Crypto art is **born-digital art tokenized and exchanged using blockchains**, typically Ethereum.
-This triving artistic movement is at the forefront of innovations in art markets which will likely spread to the traditional systems in due course.
-Check the [SuperRare gallery](https://superrare.co) out for some examples.
+Crypto art is **digital art tokenized and exchanged using blockchains, as a Non-Fungible Token (NFT)**.
+This new way of exchanging artworks and collectibles is bringing many innovations to the arts market, for example artist royalties on re-sales.
+Check out the [SuperRare gallery](https://superrare.co) for some examples.

-Considering crypto art, I am primarily interested in **understanding and predicting the market** using machine learning techniques, from artwork prices (both primary and secondary sales) to the valuation of entire collections.
-I am also interested in assessing the role of the artwork (or lack thereof) in determining its market value.
-Finally, I am studying the culture and artistic influences of the crypto art movement using ethnography.

-This line of research stems from a close collaboration with [Massimo Franceschet](http://hex6c.art).
+I am primarily interested in **understanding how the crypto art market operates**, and what social ipact it is having on artists and collectors, using a combination of data science and ethnography methods.
+I am also looking into **developing AI tools for crypto art, including price prediction and artwork recommender systems**.